-Our clients span virtually all industries, including defense and aerospace, intelligence, information technology, professional services, telecommunications, health care, Architectural & Engineering (A&E) and construction services.
-We represent contractors of all sizes, from the largest Pentagon partners to small, disadvantaged businesses and Historically Underutilized Business Zone (HUB-Zone) contractors.
-Our Government Contracts attorneys also regularly team with experts from other areas of the firm, including our Litigation, White Collar Defense, Employment & Labor, International Trade, Intellectual Property, Health Care, Corporate, Public Policy, Election Law & Government Ethics, Technology Transactions and Telecommunications Practices to fashion creative solutions to our clients’ problems.
+Our clients span virtually all industries, including defense and aerospace, intelligence, information technology, professional services, telecommunications, health care, architectural & engineering (A&E), and construction services.
+We represent contractors of all sizes, from the largest Pentagon partners to small, disadvantaged businesses and Historically Underutilized Business Zone (HUBZone) contractors.
+Our Government Contracts attorneys also regularly team with experts from other areas of the firm, including our Litigation, White Collar Defense & Government Investigations, Employment & Labor, International Trade, Intellectual Property, Health Care, Corporate, Public Policy, Election Law & Government Ethics, Technology Transactions, and Telecommunications practices to fashion creative solutions to our clients’ problems.

 Wiley Rein strives to provide practical advice and solutions on the unique issues that affect government contractors and has served as “go-to” counsel on scores of high-stakes government contracting matters, including:

 - The successful protest of the Air Force’s award of a $35 billion contract for the next generation of aerial refueling tankers, one of the largest Air Force contracts ever awarded and one of the most prominent protests ever before the U.S. Government Accountability Office (GAO).
 Wiley Rein’s pre-eminent bid protest practice handles both classified and unclassified procurements before agencies, the GAO, the U.S. Court of Federal Claims (COFC), and the U.S. Court of Appeals for the Federal Circuit involving procurements of all sizes.